afunnydev/tinysociety/content/articles/2018-11-04-the-best-tiny-house-kits-on-the-market-in-2018.md

 * Insulation upgrade
 * Fireplace thimble installation

-## Shelter-Kit Custom Tiny Homes
+## Shelter-Kit

 ![shelter kit](/img/shelter-kit.jpg)

 <span class="figcaption">Image source: [Shelter-Kit](https://shelter-kit.com/our-buildings/houses/) </span>

-If you have specific tiny house needs, then you might want to consider a [Shelter-Kit](https://shelter-kit.com/our-buildings/houses/).
+If you have specific tiny house needs, then you might want to consider a [Shelter-Kit](https://www.shelter-kit.com/our-most-popular-house-and-garage-kits.html).
 Each kit is custom made based on the size you want and can be designed to be a 1-story, 1 ½-story, or 2-story model.
 One of the benefits of choosing to buy your kit from Shelter-Kit is that they claim no power tools are needed to assemble them.
 It might be wise to have a hammer or two on hand though.

 Options start at 875 square feet, and can either be completely custom made from your own designs or alterations can be made to one of their existing blueprints.
 All of their models allow for simple additions, so if you want to add an extension at a later time, you’ll be able to.
 This allows you to start with a smaller, more affordable structure knowing you will always have the opportunity to add rooms to your home.
 At $28 to $49 per square foot, here’s what you can expect with a package from Starter-Kit: